aviskase/aviskase.github.io/content/articles/2016-07-17-en-udacity-devops.md

 > If you can't measure it, you can't improve it.

-## Solving the environment problem
+## Solving the Environment Problem

 1. Golden image
     * more work up front --- large install image must be regenerated for any change